yuzcccc/vqa-mfb/README.md

 Our code is implemented based on the [vqa-mcb](https://github.com/akirafukui/vqa-mcb) project.
 The data preprocessing and and other prerequisites are the same with theirs.
 Before running our scripts to train or test MFB model, see the `Prerequisites` and `Data Preprocessing` sections in the README of vqa-mcb's project first.

 - The Caffe version required for our MFB is slightly different from the MCB.
 We add some layers, e.g., sum pooling, permute and KLD loss layers to the `feature/20160617_cb_softattention` branch of Caffe for MCB.
 Please checkout our caffe version [here](https://github.com/yuzcccc/caffe) and compile it.
+Note that CuDNN is not compatible with sum pooling currently, you should switch it off to run the codes correctly.

 ## Pretrained Models